 Will generate a PKCS #10 certificate request.
 To specify a private key use -load-privkey.

 verify-chain option (-e)

 This is the "verify a pem encoded certificate chain" option.
 The last certificate in the chain must be a self signed one.
+It can be combined with -verify-purpose or -verify-hostname.

 verify option